Gladei & Partners > Chisinau, Moldova > Firm Profile

 Courts of Law

 Because the country is a civil law jurisdiction, court judgments under Moldovan law have no official precedential effect.
 In the recent years, however, the lawmakers and judicial authorities have put more emphasis on the need to have a consistent and predictable case-law.
-To this end, judges may be disciplinary sanctioned for not observing or not obeying to the principle of uniform application of the law.
+To this end, judges may be disciplinary sanctioned for not observing or abiding to the principle of uniform application of the law.

 Pursuant to the measuring regulations of the Doing Business project, Moldova has generally, in the recent years, strengthened the procedure of enforcing rights; however, since courts are not stricto sensu bound by earlier judgments issued under the same or similar circumstances, this can sometimes result in the ununiformed application of the Moldovan law.